trixtipsfix/aucss/README.md

-AUCSS official site built with Next JS and deployed on Vercel. https://aucss.live
+AUCSS official site built with Next JS and deployed on Vercel. <Link will be here>

 ## Made With
 <div align="center">